waterlinked/waterlinked.github.io/docs/underwater-gps/locators/locator-u1.md

 ## Charging

-Insert included USB-C cable into a wall adapter capable of supplying at least 500 mA and connect it to the Locator-U1.
-The Locator will power on normally during charging, the LED will not indicate charge status (see LED signals below).
+Insert included USB-C cable into a wall adapter capable of supplying at least 2 A and connect it to the Locator-U1.
+The Locator will power on normally during charging, the LED will not indicate charge status (no flashing of LED, see LED signals below).
 Charge time is 7 hours.
 Once the Locator has charged for 7 hours disconnect the USB and the Locator is ready for use.

 ## Powering on/off